Semi-Bandit Learning for Monotone Stochastic Optimization: The Online Framework

 \subsection{Framework for Down-Monotone Problems}

 The algorithmic framework described above assumed that the stochastic problem is up-monotone.
 We now describe the changes needed to handle down-monotone problems.
 See Definition~\ref{def:monotonicity} for the formal definition of up/down monotonicity.
 The only change to Algorithm~\ref{alg:greedy-ucb} is that, at each step $t$, we now need to compute distribution $\bE^t$ that is {\em stochastically dominated} by the true (unknown) distribution $\bD$.
 That is, we need $\bE^t\sd \bD$ rather than $\bD\sd \bE^t$.
 Such a distribution can be constructed in exactly the same way as Algorithm~\ref{alg:emp_stoc_dom}: we just order the values in the support in {\em decreasing} order $a_1 > \cdots > a_k$ (instead of increasing order).
-Using the same proof as in \S\ref{subsec:emp-stoc-dom}, we obtain: \begin{theorem} There is an algorithm that, given $m$ i.i.d.\ samples from a distribution $\calD$ with finite support-size $k$, and parameter $\delta > 0$, computes a distribution $\calE$ that satisfies the following properties with probability at least $1-\delta$: \begin{itemize} \item $\calE$ is stochastically dominated by $\calD$, and \item the total-variation distance $\TVD(\calE, \calD) < k \sqrt{\frac{\log(2/\delta)}{2m}}$. \end{itemize} \end{theorem}
+Using the same proof as in \S\ref{subsec:emp-stoc-dom}, we obtain: \begin{theorem} There is an algorithm that, given $m$ i.i.d.\ samples from a distribution $\calD$ with finite support-size $k$, and parameter $\delta > 0$, computes a distribution $\calE$ that satisfies the following properties with probability at least $1-\delta$: \begin{itemize} \item $\calE$ is stochastically dominated by $\calD$, and \item the total-variation distance $\TVD(\calE, \calD) < \sqrt{\frac{5k\log(2k/\delta)}{m}} +\frac{4k\log(2k/\delta)}{m}$. \end{itemize} \end{theorem}